 - housing benefit

-- you, and your partner (if applicable) are of state pension age – find out when this will happen for you or you receive pension credits as of 14 May 2019.
-If your Pension Credits end and only one of you are pension age, you may be required Universal Credit.
+- you and your partner (if applicable) are of state pension age (find your state pension age on GOV.UK) or you receive pension credits as of 14 May 2019.
+If your Pension Credits end and only one of you are pension age, you may be required to apply for Universal Credit.

 - you're resident in temporary or supported exempt accommodation; these are generally hostels or sheltered accommodation.
-If you already claim Universal Credit and move into one of these accommodations you will need to apply for Housing Benefit for help toward your rent.
+If you already claim Universal Credit and move into one of these accommodations you'll need to apply for housing benefit for help towards your rent.

 If you’re already claiming benefits, your local Jobcentre Plus or Tax Credits office will tell you when you have to move to Universal Credit.

 You'll no longer be able to claim housing benefit and we'll need to cancel this from the date that you claim Universal Credit.
 This means that you’ll be responsible for paying your rent to your landlord.
 If you're eligible, you may be paid an additional two weeks housing benefit.

-If you are currently receiving Universal Credit and you reach State Pension age, you may be eligible to claim Pension Credit and Housing Benefit instead.
+If you're currently receiving Universal Credit and you reach State Pension age, you may be eligible to claim Pension Credit and housing benefit instead.
 Please note that from 15 May 2019 both you and your partner (if applicable), will need to be State Pension age to be eligible.
 You will need to contact Universal Credit for more advice about transferring to pension age benefits.